Middlesex Valley Vol. Ambulance Service

 We are always looking for new volunteers to join, participate and enhance our organization.
 The organization that runs the Middlesex Ambulance doesn't accomplish things on its own.
 The organization depends on the talent and life experience of all of our members.

-Won't you join us?For an Application and More Information Call:Jason Johnson, Operations Supervisor - (585) 554-6657
+Won't you join us?For an Application and More Information Call:Jason Johnson, Chief Operating Officer - (585) 554-6657